neil7057/pjl_host_system/README.md

 *   Logged in users can:
     -   Everything that an unregistered shopper can do plus
     -   Enquire/Update Profile information
-    -   Save checkout detsials for futiore purchases
+    -   Save checkout details for future purchases
     -   View orders and order history
     -   Change/Reset Password